 Behaviour Support

 Does it feel like no matter what you do, things simply aren’t changing?
 Maybe you’re worried about what your dog may do next, or things getting worse?
 Sometimes the challenges you’re facing with your dog can go beyond what everyday training alone can help with.
 This is often because there’s a deeper, underlying reason for why your dog is acting the way they are.
-Through taking a closer look into what has been happening, our Behaviour Support options can help you understand the ‘how’s, ‘why’s and what to do next!

 Do you dread your daily walks because of how your dog reacts to other dogs?
 Maybe you have to brace yourself every time they spot a squirrel or a cat, or you fear complaints from your neighbours because of how much your dog barks when someone walks past your house?